rednaw/marialoni.org/content/ILLCPhDTrajectory.md

 * Monthly meetings with a scientific + soft skills programme, some of the sessions open to the whole PhD community:

 1. Introduction [September]
-2. DEI/active bystander training (with supervisors) [October]
+2. DEI/active bystander training (with supervisors) offered by [Our Bodies, Our Voice](https://www.ourbodies-ourvoice.com/) [October]
-3. [LoLaCo lectures](https://studiegids.uva.nl/xmlpages/page/2025-2026/zoek-vak/vak/130027)   (at least 3 lecturers obligatory) [September-December]
+3. [LoLaCo lectures](https://studiegids.uva.nl/xmlpages/page/2025-2026/zoek-vak/vak/130027)   (at least 3 lecturers obligatory, MoL alumni exempted) [September-December]
-4. ILLC PhD day:  (Poster) presentations given by new and senior ILLC PhD candidates (January)
+4. ILLC PhD day:  (Poster) presentations given by new and senior ILLC PhD candidates.
+ILLC PhD candidates should submit their abstract via email to phd-illc@uva.nl by 31 December 2025.
+Abstracts should be max one page long and clearly indicate whether the submission is for a talk or a poster presentation] [January]
 5. Academic writing  ([Krzysztof R. Apt](https://homepages.cwi.nl/~apt/), [Martin Stokhof](https://stokhof.org) and [Khalil Sima'an](https://sites.google.com/site/khalilsimaaan/home/computational-linguistics) (TBC)) [April,TBC]
 6. Presentation skills [May, TBC]